EemanAbbasi/eeman.abbasi.github.io/_pages/about.md

 <p>
  <img src="https://github.com/EemanAbbasi/eeman.abbasi.github.io/raw/master/images/microbial_ecology.png" width="300" style="float: right; margin-left: 10px; margin-bottom: 10px;" />

-  I’m a Ph.D. candidate in Microbial Ecology at the <a href="https://www.bio.upenn.edu/people/graduate-students">University of Pennsylvania</a>, with a background in Computer Science and Biological Sciences.
-Passionate about ecological medicine, I use mathematical models and bioinformatics to explore how host immune responses, diet, and the microbiome impact health and disease.
+  I’m a Ph.D. candidate at the <a href="https://www.bio.upenn.edu/people/graduate-students">University of Pennsylvania</a>, with a background in Computer Science and Biological Sciences.
+Passionate about ecological medicine, I use mathematical models and bioinformatics to explore how host control the assmebly of the microbiome.
 My goal is to advance understanding of host-microbiome interactions and drive innovations in biomedical research.
 </p>

 # Education